NILBOGtheSavior/NILBOGtheSavior/README.md

 ### About me

 I enjoy experimenting with different technologies to understand the systems behind them.
 My projects often begin as learning exercises and grow into practical tools or experiences.
+My favorite projects are those which I can incorporate into my daily workflow.

 ### Languages